Caitlin Clark's dazzling season ends short of title for Iowa

 That came after Clark scored 41 points in the national semifinal game over previously undefeated South Carolina, making her the first women’s player with back-to-back 40-point games in the NCAA Tournament.
 She had her 11th career triple-double in the regional final victory over Louisville.

+Hawkeyes coach Lisa Bluder started crying herself when asked about that response by Clark.

+“That’s what our whole team is about.
+They’re role models,” Bluder said.
+“They relish in it, and not just for young kids either.”

-Just like she has done so many times in her career, Clark made a long 3-pointer on her first shot of the game.
-That was the first of eight 3s, some at which all Kim Mulkey could do was shake her head at — the LSU coach had never seen Clark play in person before seeing her in the other Final Four game Friday night.
+Just like Clark has done so many times in her career, she made a long 3-pointer on her first shot of the game.
+That was the first of eight 3s, some at which all Kim Mulkey could do was shake her head — the LSU coach had never seen Clark play in person before Friday night.

 Clark already had her fourth 3 with 3:49 left in the first quarter to tie the game at 18.
 But she then missed six shots in a row, and by time she made another 3 with 7:54 left in the third, Iowa was down 63-45.

-Her fourth came on a technical foul she got for swatting the ball under the basket when reacting to post player Monika Czinano getting called for her fourth personal foul.
+Her fourth came on a technical foul she got for swatting the ball under the basket when reacting to Czinano getting called for her fourth personal foul.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25